AnushreeBagchi/Blog/content/posts/2020-05-03---Setting-up-Javascript-Repository.md

 ### Step 7: Importing other files ###

 Now we will update our project folder a little bit.
-We will add one more file `test.js` to `src` folder.
+We will add one more file `test.js` to the `src` folder.
 We will add a logger to this file as well.
 And we will import this new file to our index.js

 `index.js` will look like below: